webjekyll/WebWeb03/about.md

 ---
-layout: mypage
+layout: "mypage"
-title: About
+title: "About"
-author: About Author
+author: "About Author"
-permalink: /about/
+permalink: "/about/"
 ---

 - [HOME](../)